 - You watch occasional clips only on desktop where ad blockers help.

-- You already pay for Spotify or Apple Music and do not need another music service.
+- You already pay for Spotify or Apple Music and don’t need another music service.

 - You only watch a few hours weekly.

-- You do not listen with screen locked on phone.
+- You don’t listen with screen locked on phone.

 YouTube Music Quality